 Why coming to counseling with one of the 3 A's will sabotage your effort

 Yes, couples counseling can be a real life line for your marriage.
 But only if you are willing to do the work and come to counseling ready to be emotional, honest, and take real action.
-If have any of the three A's: abuse, addition, or an affair -- your results won't be the best they could be.
+If you have any of the three A's: abuse, addition, or an affair -- your results won't be the best they could be.
 In fact, you might make very little progress at all.
 When you go to couples counseling with one or more of the three A's, you are wasting your money and time.
-Here's how to waste your money on couples counseling.
+Here's what I mean:

 Physical, emotional, financial, or sexual abuse never creates space for emotional vulnerabilities in the counseling office.
 If the relationship is violent at home, it will be nearly impossible to get the couple to be completely vulnerable in the therapy session.
 Fear will be around, and one or both partners will be worried about saying the wrong thing in counseling for fear of “getting it” later on when they get home.
 The cycle of abuse must stop before any real healing can take place in couples counseling.
 Otherwise, you may waste your money on couples counseling that is not able to be effective.